 - Co-signing – Ask a family member or friend to co-sign with you for a small loan or credit card and ensure you meet all repayments on time.

 Don’t assume that all hope is lost if you are rejected for a credit card application.
 It takes some time for your credit history to gain momentum but you can get back on the right track.
-In the meantime, shop for credit cards sensibly with our Smart Search tool and make sure there are no more missed payments.
+In the meantime, shop for credit cards sensibly with our Eligibility Checker tool and make sure there are no more missed payments.

 DISCLAIMER: Please note that any rates or deals mentioned in this article applied at the time of writing and may no longer be available/applicable today.